Ed94/VEFontCache-Odin/scripts/Readme.md

 ### build_sokol_demo.ps1

 Builds example's sokol_demo.odin.
 Will gather necessary dependencies first.
+Its assumed the user has Odin installed and exposed to the OS enviornment's PATH.
+(Change odin_compiler_def.ps1 if not the case)

 ### build_sokol_library.ps1